boundless-xyz/boundless/documentation/site/pages/prover-manual/broker/operation.md

 Additionally it is possible to re-drive orders that are "stuck" via the following:

 1. Manually connect to the sqlite DB for broker.
-This can be done inside the broker container via `sqlite3 /db/broker.db` or by mounting the `broker-data` docker volume
+This can be done inside the broker container via `sqlite3 /db/broker.db` or by mounting the `broker-data` Docker volume

 2. Finding the batch that contains the order: